splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/dotnet-requirements.rst

 The Splunk Distribution of OpenTelemetry .NET supports the following .NET versions:

-- .NET 6.0 and higher on Windows and Linux
+- .NET 6.0 and higher on both Windows and Linux
-- .NET Framework 4.6.2 and higher on Windows
+- .NET Framework 4.6.2 and higher on Windows only

 .. _supported-dotnet-otel-libraries: